-You're dealt a Q-J-10 of spades, a 10 of hearts, and a 2 of clubs.
+- You're dealt a Q-J-10 of spades, a 10 of hearts, and a 2 of clubs.
 The 10-J-Q give you three cards to a royal flush.
 You also have a pair of 10s.
-In the long run, you're better off discarding the pair (ranked 9) and keeping the three cards to a royal flush (ranked 7).

-- 2. You're starting hand is A-K-J-10 (different suits) and a 4 of hearts.
-The A-K-J-10 gives you four cards to an inside straight.
-An inside straight is hard to fill and is only ranked a 16.
-You should keep your A-K (two high cards) which are ranked slightly higher at 15. - 3.
+In the long run, you're better off discarding the low pair (ranked 11) and keeping the three cards to a royal flush (ranked 8). - 2.
+You're starting hand is A-K-J-10-4, in different suits.
+The A-K-J-10 gives you four cards to an inside straight, including three cards ranked jack or higher (16).
+Keeping the inside straight beats out only keeping the three high cards (17).
+Inside straights without three high cards don't even make the rankings, and shouldn't be kept. - 3.
 You are dealt a Q-J-10-9 of spades and the queen of diamonds.
 You have a pair of queens and four cards to a straight flush.
-By all means, sacrifice your scoring queens (ranked 6) for the possible straight flush (ranked 4).
-Even though this means you'll sacrifice a scoring hand for (probably) nothing, you don't often get a better shot at the mini-jackpot paid for a straight flush.
+By all means, sacrifice your scoring queens (7) for the outside straight flush (4).
+Even though you trade in a winning pair of queens, you don't often get a better shot at the mini-jackpot paid for a straight flush.